KongCPH/LifeHackF24/README.md

    </html>
    ```

-4. Create a css file in the `public/css` folder called `projectname.css`
+4. Create a css file in the `public/css` folder called `projectname.css`.
+When stylings stuff, do it in this file

 5. Create a ProjectNameController in the `app/controllers` folder like this: